Workforce Management | 4 MIN READ

 3. Streamline the Onboarding Process

-One major factor influencing client choice and satisfaction is having a fast and efficient onboarding process including defined project goals and objectives as well as automated systems to limit paperwork.
-Streamlining your onboarding process will keep internal managers as well as independent talent happy.
+One major factor influencing client choice and satisfaction is having a fast and efficient onboarding process.
+This includes having defined project goals and objectives as well as automated systems to limit paperwork.
+Streamlining the onboarding process will keep internal managers happy as well as independent talent.

 An onboarding landing page that provides information about roles and responsibilities, links to self-assessment surveys, and options for automatic payment will be much appreciated.
 Part of the onboarding process should also involve meetings between managers and talent to discuss project scope, goals, and deliverables.